MicrosoftDocs/visualstudio-docs/mac/using-vsmac-tools-unity.md

 ## Unity documentation access

 Visual Studio for Mac Tools for Unity includes a shortcut for accessing the Unity API documentation.
-To access Unity API documentation from Visual Studio for Mac, place the cursor over the Unity API you want to learn about and press **⌘ Command + ‘**.
+To access Unity API documentation from Visual Studio for Mac, place the cursor over the Unity API you want to learn about and press **⌘ command + ‘**.

 ## IntelliSense for Unity messages
 The Unity engine broadcasts messages to MonoBehaviour scripts, allowing developers to write code that reacts to messages such as OnMouseDown, OnTriggerEnter, etc. Because these are not virtual methods in the base MonoBehaviour class, some IDEs such as MonoDevelop lack code completion functionality for Unity messages.